pactsafe/pactsafe-ios-sdk/README.md

 - Using the signedStatus method

 ### Using a PSAcceptanceViewController {#psAcceptanceViewController}
-You can optionally choose to utilize the PSAcceptanceViewController in order to conveniently present to your users which contracts had major changes, what the changes were (if change summary is provided within PactSafe), and a PSClickWrap for users to easily accept the updated terms.
+You can optionally choose to utilize the PSAcceptanceViewController in order to conveniently present to your users which contracts had major changes, what the changes were (if change summary is provided within PactSafe), and an opportunity to accept them.

 #### What it Looks Like
 We provide a simple implementation that can be easily customized to incorporate your brand styling.
 More on styling later in the documentation.